Email FacebookTwitterMenu burgerClose thin

 The super catch-up contribution introduced by the SECURE 2.0 Act only applies to 401(k) plans and similar employer-sponsored retirement accounts.
 This provision does not extend to Individual Retirement Accounts (IRAs) or other types of retirement savings vehicles.

-For IRAs, the regular catch-up contribution for individuals aged 50 and above remains in place, allowing eligible participants to contribute an additional $1,000 beyond the standard IRA contribution limit of $7,000.
+For IRAs, the regular catch-up contribution for individuals aged 50 and above remains in place.
+It allows eligible participants to contribute an additional $1,100 beyond the standard IRA contribution limit of $8,000.
+In other words, individuals with IRAs can still take advantage of the standard catch-up to boost their savings.

-Other Retirement Catch-Up Changes Introduced by SECURE 2.0
+Other Catch-Up Contribution Changes Under SECURE 2.0

 The SECURE 2.0 Act also introduces a Roth requirement for catch-up contributions made by high-income earners.
-Beginning in 2026, employees earning more than $145,000 annually (adjusted for inflation) who are age 50 and up must make their catch-up contributions to a Roth account within their retirement plan.
+Beginning in 2026, employees earning more than $150,000 annually (adjusted for inflation) who are age 50 and up must make their catch-up contributions to a Roth account within their retirement plan.
+2

 This means contributions must be made with after-tax dollars, but the growth and withdrawals from the Roth account will generally be tax-free in retirement.
 The Roth requirement applies to both standard and super catch-up contributions, impacting how high earners approach their savings strategy.